A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Because Medicaid expansion was expected to be a given in every state, the law was written so that premium subsidies in the exchange are not available to people with incomes below the poverty level.
 They were supposed to have access to Medicaid instead.

-Unfortunately for millions of uninsured Americans, in 2012 the Supreme Court ruled that states could not be penalized for opting out of Medicaid expansion.
-And 11 states have not yet expanded their programs.
+Unfortunately for many low-income individuals, the Supreme Court ruled in 2012 that states could not be penalized for opting out of Medicaid expansion.
+And 10 states have not yet expanded their programs.

 Until late 2015, there were still 22 states that had not expanded Medicaid, but quite a few states have expanded Medicaid since then: